 CBDCs represent a response to the disruptive forces created by cryptocurrencies and alternative finance (aka DeFi for Decentralized Finance) on national payment ecosystems.
-As stated by the Bank of England discussion paper, they could "avoid the risk of new forms of private money creation".
+The Bank of England discussion paper stated they could "avoid the risk of new forms of private money creation".

-The PBoC is opposing "disorderly expansion of capital".
+The PBoC is opposing the "disorderly expansion of capital".

-And government-backed digital cash is about to become a reality, if you are in China.
+Government-backed digital cash is about to become a reality if you are in China.

-What is the digital currency landscape in early 2022?
+What is the digital currency landscape in August 2023?

-China is running ahead in the global CBDC race with its digital yuan ready for launch.
+China is running ahead in the global CBDC race with its digital yuan.

 The People's Bank of China (PBoC) has been doing large-scale live tests since April 2020.

-As of January 2022, no decision has been taken on issuing a CBDC in the US payments system.
+As of August 2023, no decision has been taken on issuing a CBDC in the U.S. payments system.

 The topic of a general-purpose Fed digital dollar is still very much debated.

-The Bank of England (BoE) has not decided on whether or not to go ahead with a digital currency and is still in an exploratory phase.
+However, the Bank of England (BoE) has not decided whether to proceed with a digital currency and is still in an exploratory phase.

-Interestingly, Tom Mutton, director of fintech at the Bank of England, said in a recent interview that CBDC would most likely be used with a phone app, but special attention should be given to including those who don't have a smartphone.
+Interestingly, Tom Mutton, director of fintech at the Bank of England, said in a recent interview that CBDC would most likely be used with a phone app.
+Still, special attention should be given to including those who don't have a smartphone.
 That's why prepaid cards are being explored as well.